 This MOOC is a contribution to such understanding.
 It looks at international standards and principles as well as regional and national practices.
 In particular, it focuses on the links between business and human rights defenders, case-law, due diligence and children’s rights protection in this area.
 It aims to be relevant for businesses themselves, state representatives, grassroot organisations working on business related issues, workers and ordinary citizens who wish to inspire a transformation in the way business and human rights relate to each other.

-Module 2 is dedicated to specific themes of pressing value: the protection of human rights defenders working on business-related abuses; the case-law emerging from recent developments; corporate responsibility to respect human rights and the development of legislation on mandatory due diligence; the challenges of intersectionality and in particular the situation of children caught up in the worst forms of child labour.
+Part 2 is dedicated to specific themes of pressing value: the protection of human rights defenders working on business-related abuses; the case-law emerging from recent developments; corporate responsibility to respect human rights and the development of legislation on mandatory due diligence; the challenges of intersectionality and in particular the rights of children in relation to business practices.
 In so doing, the course analyses the links with the international framework and provides examples from different regional areas.

 Upon completion of this course participants will have gained: